We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 You can settle your agreement with Unison by repaying before the term ends, selling your house or refinancing.
 However, be aware that Unison will not share in any loss of value if you opt for a buyout.
 There’s also an initial five-year restriction period where Unison does not share in any loss in value if you sell the home.

 Unison charges 3.9% of the investment amount as a transaction fee and other costs, including appraisal fees ranging from $450 to $1,050 and settlement costs between $700 and $1,750.
-Unison also doesn’t allow you to rent out your home while the agreement is in effect and while customer reviews are generally positive, they do caution about third-party fees.
+You can’t rent out your home while the agreement is in effect, and while customer reviews are generally positive, they caution about third-party fees.

 Pros